huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

-Never leave a conversation without asking “how can I help you?”
+Never leave a conversation without asking “How can I help you?”
 Everyone subconsciously values reciprocity and aid.

 ---